Nikon D600 vs D700

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The D600 indeed provides movie recording capabilities, while the D700 does not.
 The highest resolution format that the D600 can use is 1080/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 The D600 and the D700 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the D600 offers a wider field of view (100%) than the one in the D700 (95%), so that a larger proportion of the captured image is visible in the finder.
+On the other hand, the viewfinder of the D700 has a higher magnification (0.72x vs 0.70x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Nikon D600 and Nikon D700 along with similar information for a selection of comparators.

 The D600 writes its imaging data to SDXC cards, while the D700 uses Compact Flash cards.
 The D600 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the D700 only has one slot.